TodorYBorisov/Boats4U-App-React/README.md

 ## Project Overview Boats4U

 - Welcome to the Boats4U rental application, where users can embark on unforgettable boating experiences.
-This platform simplifies the process of renting boats and yachts for specific durations at particular prices, facilitating seamless interactions between boat owners and enthusiasts seeking memorable water adventures.
+This platform simplifies the process of renting boats and yachts for specific durations at particular prices, facilitating seamless interactions between boat owners and enthusiasts seeking memorable water adventures
 - Logged-in users have the ability to effortlessly create unique offers for their boats or yachts.
 This empowers boat owners to showcase their vessels' amenities, schedules, and pricing details for potential renters
 - Users navigate an intuitive interface to discover an array of boat trip options suited for their summer vacation desires.
-They can explore various offers, filtering by preferences such as location, duration, boat type, and price
+They can explore various offers, filtering by preferences such as location, duration, boat type, price, year or even by a word
 - The platform serves as a bridge between boat owners and vacation seekers, allowing users to easily book available offers.
 It streamlines the booking process, fostering a smooth communication channel between renters and boat owners
 - The main goal of this app is to revolutionize the way people plan and experience boating vacations.
 By providing a centralized boat rental platform, I hope this app will simplify the process, making it accessible, enjoyable and convenient for boat owners and vacationers alike
 - Front end is built using React.
 For the back-end, i have integrated the application with the SoftUni practice server